 Background

 The process used to create the 1980 and 1990 CZs and LMAs included two steps.
-Step 1 created preliminary delineations using hierarchical cluster analysis based on commuting flows between counties.
+Step 1 created preliminary delineations using a hierarchical cluster analysis based on commuting flows between counties.
 Step 2 utilized expert opinion to revise the preliminary delineations by placing counties into commuting zones that experts deemed more reasonable.
 This process resulted in 765 CZs and 382 LMAs in the 1980 delineation, while the 1990 delineation contains 741 CZs and 394 LMAs.
-The 2000 CZ methodology used only step 1—the hierarchical cluster analysis—of the previous methodology.
-Furthermore, LMAs were discontinued due to limited usage.
-The 2000 delineation contains 709 CZs.

 Scope/Coverage

-The Preliminary 2020 Commuting Zones (CZs) data product places the 3,222 counties and census-designated county equivalents in the United States and Puerto Rico into 592 CZs.
+The 2020 Commuting Zones (CZs) data product places the 3,222 counties and census-designated county equivalents in the United States and Puerto Rico into 598 CZs.
 The Island Areas of American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands are not included because county-to-county commuting data are not available for these areas.

 Methodology

-A proportional flow metric is used to represent the strength of the commuter flows between counties.
+A proportional flow metric is used to represent the strength of the commuting flows between counties.
 The metric is defined as the sum of the number of people commuting from County A to County B and the number of people commuting from County B to County A, divided by the smaller of County A’s and County B’s work forces.
 Defined mathematically:

 where Cab represents the number of commuters residing in County A and working in County B, Cba represents the number of commuters residing in County B and working in County A, Wa represents the total work force residing in County A, and Wb represents the total work force residing in County B.

 The proportional flow metric is calculated for every pair of county combinations in the United States and Puerto Rico.
 County pairs with a large number of people commuting between them relative to the size of the smaller county are considered to have a stronger commuting connection.
-Conversely, county pairs with fewer people commuting between the two counties relative to the size of the smaller county are considered to have a weaker commuting connection.
+Conversely, county pairs with fewer people commuting between the two counties (relative to the size of the smaller county) are considered to have a weaker commuting connection.
 Using the smaller of the two county work forces as the denominator in the proportional flow metric prioritizes grouping smaller work force counties with larger ones.

-The cluster analysis starts by grouping the two counties in the United States with the smallest distance (strongest proportional commuting flow) between them to create the first commuting zone.
-Once two counties have been grouped into a commuting zone, they act as a single unit for the rest of the clustering process.
-Next, the distances among the commuting zone and the remaining 3,220 counties are evaluated, and the units with the smallest average distance are combined.
+The cluster analysis starts by grouping the two adjacent counties with the smallest distance (strongest proportional commuting flow) between them to create the first cluster.
+Once two counties have been grouped into a cluster, they act as a single unit for the rest of the clustering process.
+When units are grouped into a cluster, their distance to other counties or clusters must be recalculated.
+We use the average linkage method to recalculate the distance between units.
+This method calculates the average distance of each county in one grouped unit to each county in the other grouped unit.
+Then, the next two adjacent units (counties or clusters) with the smallest distance are combined.
+This process continues until the maximum distance threshold is reached.

-This process can continue grouping units—counties and/or commuting zones—together until one large cluster is created.
-However, we want to identify functional labor markets with strong commuting ties so that researchers can use labor markets to analyze economic and social characteristics throughout the Nation.
+Agglomerative hierarchical cluster analysis can continue grouping units—counties and/or commuting zones—together until one large cluster is created.
+However, we want to identify functional labor markets with strong commuting ties so that researchers can use labor markets to analyze economic and social characteristics throughout the United States.
 Therefore, we end the clustering process when the connection between two units is too weak for the units to be considered part of the same labor market (i.e., the distance among units is too large for any more combinations to occur).

 Strengths and Limitations

 Another methodological limitation of the 1980 and 1990 CZ delineations is that they are not replicable.
 Their creation included a step in which an ERS researcher evaluated the results of the hierarchical cluster analysis and used expert judgement to reassign counties to CZs that the researcher deemed more appropriate.
 Given the limitations of the hierarchical cluster analysis described above, this step likely improved the final CZ data product by moving counties that were very weakly connected to the commuting zones assigned by the cluster analysis to other commuting zones with which the counties had stronger connections.
 While this step likely improved the CZs delineation, these decisions were made solely on the basis of expert knowledge, without documenting rules of thumb or guidelines followed to make these decisions.
-A replicable process is needed to meet current statistical standards and be transparent.

-Finally, there is also a limitation associated with the data used to create the 2010 and 2020 CZ delineations.
-The delineations use county-to-county commuting flows data from the Census Bureau's American Community Survey (ACS) 5-year estimates.
+Finally, there is a limitation associated with the data used to create the 2010 and 2020 CZ delineations.
+The delineations use county-to-county commuting flows data from the Census Bureau’s 5-year American Community Survey (ACS) estimates.
 The ACS is based on a relatively small sample of the U.S. population, particularly in counties with small populations.
 This means that ACS commuting flow estimates may not closely reflect real-world commuting flows in some counties due to sampling error.
 While data reliability is a concern, Fowler and Cromartie (2023) found that sampling error had little effect on the classification of the vast majority of counties and census tracts in other classification schemes.

 Data Source